Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 ## Atomic savestates for unpopulated chunks

 The above savestate contraption can fail, if one reloads the unpopulated chunk without reloading the chunk containing the savestate contraption.
-Using invisible chunks, it is also possible to build a savestate contraption direclty in the unpopulated chunk and save it to disk.
+Using [invisible chunks](population.md#invisible-chunks), it is also possible to build a savestate contraption direclty in the unpopulated chunk and save it to disk.

 # Miscellaneous

 ## Duplicated entity UUIDs
 If you use savestates to duplicate an entity, then the two resulting entities will have the exact same UUID.
-When multiple entities with the same UUID are loaded in the same dimension, all but one of them will be invisbile and hard to interact with.
+When multiple entities with the same UUID are loaded in the same dimension, all but one of them will be invisible and hard to interact with.

 ## Quick reloads break savestates
 When you unload a savestate chunk, you need to wait for a second or two before reloading it,